East Riding of Yorkshire

 Key increases and reductions in the East Riding:

-An increase in robbery compared to the previous year was recorded with 22 more offences reported.
-Reported sexual offences increased by 10%.
-The East Riding recorded a 4% overall increase in theft, but there were reductions in vehicle offences, being down 9% and burglaries reduced by 10%.
-There was, however, a 25% increase in shop theft and a 21% rise in bicycle theft.
-Criminal damage offences were static but a recorded 52% rise in public order offences which is reflected across the Humberside area.
+A slight increase in robbery compared to the previous year was recorded with 21 more offences reported.
+Reported sexual offences increased by 8%.
+The East Riding recorded a 3% overall reduction in theft, and there were reductions in vehicle offences, being down 7% and burglaries reduced by 10%.
+There was, however, a 7% increase in shop theft and a 12% rise in bicycle theft.
+Criminal damage offences were down 3%.

 CLICK HERE TO VIEW THE FULL RECORDED CRIME DATA FOR THE EAST RIDING OF YORKSHIRE